jimmyxle/Barnes-Hut-Galaxy-Simulator/README.md

 Simulator that calculates forces between N number of particles.
 Decreases the number of calculations from N^2 to NLOG(N) by only calculating the force between particles if the distance between particles are smaller than a certain threshold.

+### To run:
+Have Visual Studio 17
+Have openCL installed
+Have GLFW installed

 ### Software used:
 openGL
 openCL